 Does the review address haloperidol?
-Yes Type of review (in regard to delirium) Treatment/prophylactic (We performed a systematic review of randomized controlled trials to examine the effect of pharmacologic agents for the prevention and the treatment of delirium after cardiac surgery) Number of trials included 13 Number of participants included 5848 ICU population (e.g. medical) adult patients undergoing emergency or elective cardiac surgery Diagnostic criteria of delirium CAM (2) CAM-ICU (4), DSM (4), and ICDSC (2).
-Type of pharmacological agent(s) included The pharmacologic agents examined in the 13 RCTs included clonidine $(n = 1)$, dexamethasone $(n = 1)$ 2), dexmedetomidine ($n = 3$), ketamine ($n = 1$), haloperidol $(n = 2)$, propofol $(n = 1)$, risperidone (n = 2), and rivastigmine $(n = 1)$ Primary and secondary outcomes Primary outcome: -delirium reported as incidence, severity, or durationSecondary outcomes: - risk of mortality at hospital discharge and adverse effects associated with the use of pharmacologic agents, need for rescue pharmacologic agent for treating delirium, and duration of stays in ICU and hospital Results on primary and secondary outcomes In the overall analysis, pharmacologic agents reduced the risk of delirium.
+Yes Type of review (in regard to delirium) Treatment/prophylactic (We performed a systematic review of randomized controlled trials to examine the effect of pharmacologic agents for the prevention and the treatment of delirium after cardiac surgery) Number of trials included 13 Number of participants included 5848 ICU population (e.g. medical) adult patients undergoing emergency or elective ree population (e.g. medical) cardiac surgery Diagnostic criteria of delirium CAM (2) CAM-ICU (4), DSM (4), and ICDSC Diagnostic criteria of defirituiti True of about coloried cont(s) in the ded (2).
+Type of pharmacological agent(s) included The pharmacologic agents examined in the 13 RCTs included clonidine $(n = 1)$ , dexamethasone $(n = 1)$ 2), dexmedetomidine $(n = 3)$ , ketamine $(n = 1)$ , haloperidol $(n = 2)$ , propofol $(n = 1)$ , risperidone $(n = 2)$ , and rivastigmine $(n = 1)$ Primary and secondary outcomes Primary outcome: -delirium reported as incidence, severity, or durationSecondary outcomes: - risk of mortality at hospital discharge and adverse effects associated with the use of pharmacologic agents, need for rescue pharmacologic agent for treating delirium, and duration of stays in ICU and hospital Results on primary and secondary outcomes In the overall analysis, pharmacologic agents reduced the risk of delirium.
 Overall, the intervention group had similar duration of delirium to the control group.
 There was no reduction in the proportion of patients needing rescue haloperidol associated with prophylactic pharmacologic agents.
-Pharmacologic agents reduced the length of stay in ICU (MD, -0.30 d; 95% CI, -0.57 to -0.04), but there was high heterogeneity ($I2 = 85\%$) between the 10 trials.
+Pharmacologic agents reduced the length of stay in ICU (MD, -0.30 d; 95% CI, $-0.57$ to $-0.04$ ), but there was high heterogeneity ( $I2 = 85\%$ ) between the 10 trials.
 Overall, there was no difference in the risk of hospital mortality between intervention and control groups.
 Type of meta-analytic and sequential analysis Review Manager 5.2 and STATA 13.1 software used were used for data analysis.
-Relative risk (RR) or mean difference (MD) with 95% CI was reported.
+Relative risk (RR) or useu mean difference (MD) with 95% CI was · · · reported.
 Before data synthesis, we estimated sd from se, CI, interquartile range, and range using methods previously described.
-We used a DerSimonian and Laird random-effects model to combine the data.
-We assessed the heterogeneity as low, moderate, and high using I_2 A values of 25%, 50%, and 75%.
-Authors' conclusion Moderate to high-quality evidence supports the use of pharmacologic agents for the prevention of
+We used a DerSimonian and Laird random- effects model to combine the data.
+We assessed

+the heterogeneity as low, moderate, and high using I 2 values of 25%, 50%, and 75%.

-F
+Authors' conclusion Moderate to high-quality evidence supports the

+use of pharmacologic agents for the prevention

-delirium, but the conclusion is based largely on
+of delirium, but the conclusion is based largely

-one dexamethasone trial.
+on one dexamethasone trial.
 Individual

 pharmacologic agents differ in their effect on the

 risk of delirium, but the observation of the

 apparent effectiveness of prophylactic

 dexmedetomidine requires caution because the

 results are imprecise.
 No robust comparison

 between dexamethasone and dexmedetomidine

 has been performed.
 Finally, the evidence for

 treating postcardiac surgery delirium with

 pharmacologic agents is inconclusive.

-5. Non-narrative non-systematic review by Laura Pasin, Giovanni Landoni, Pasquale Nardelli, Alessandro Belletti, Ambra Licia Di Prima, Daiana Taddeo, Francesca Isella, and Alberto Zangrillo - Dexmedetomidine Reduces the Risk of Delirium, Agitation and Confusion in Critically III Patients: A Meta-analysis of Randomized Controlled Trials.
+5. Non-narrative non-systematic review by Laura Pasin, Giovanni Landoni, Pasquale Nardelli, Alessandro Belletti, Ambra Licia Di Prima, Daiana Taddeo, Francesca Isella, and Alberto Zangrillo - Dexmedetomidine Reduces the Risk of Delirium, Agitation and Confusion in Critically Ill Patients: A Meta-analysis of Randomized Controlled Trials.
 Journal of Cardiothoracic and Vascular Anesthesia 2014